Sujit224/GDG-RAGATHON-2026/Statement-1-Insurance-Decoder/README.md

 Step 1: Ingest the Policy
 Before you can ask questions, the system must "read" the insurance policy and build the vector index.

-Step 2: Query the Decoder
-Once the ingestion is complete, start the interactive session.
+bash
+python3 decoder.py ingest

+5. Start the Application Server: Launch the FastAPI Web UI:

+bash
+python3 decoder.py serve
+Open http://localhost:8000 in your browser to start decoding!

 FOLDER STRUCTURE-